 Keynote speaker will emphasize safety as a personal value

-Salem - A two-day event in Pendleton will offer employers and workers a variety of opportunities to improve on-the-job safety and health.
+Salem, OR — A two-day event in Pendleton will offer employers and workers a variety of opportunities to improve on-the-job safety and health.
 Topics covered include ladder and forklift safety, fall protection, hazard identification, and effective personal communication.

 Oregon OSHA, a division of the Department of Consumer and Business Services, is one of several partners presenting the June 5-6 Blue Mountain Occupational Safety and Health Conference at the Pendleton Convention Center.